astroumd/lmtoy/docs/use_cases.md

 the image to display time and spectral channel.
 Ideally the user would be able to:
-A. use a cursor which reads out the current x and y coordinates
+A. use a cursor which reads out the current x and y coordinates and also view the image value
-B. draw a rectangle on the screen which would enclose a region to be
+B. draw a rectangle on the screen which would enclose a region to be designated bad.
-    designated bad.

 In both interactions A and B, there would be an action associated with the cursor or rectange which would result in a writing of the coordinate range to a python structure.
-This pyton structure would then be used to generate a masking statement that is understood by the pipeline, and would be utilized in a new running of the pipeline by the user.
+This python structure would then be used to generate a masking statement that is understood by the pipeline, and would be utilized in a new running of the pipeline by the user.